 The look of a t-shirt print highly depends on its design.
-How you design the artwork and print it on the garment greatly affects look on the garment.
+How you design the artwork of your t-shirt design and print it on the garment greatly affects look on the garment.

 Creating a winning t-shirt design can be a hindrance for anyone.
 There are too many things to give your attention and it is normal to goof at this stage.
 As an amateur printer, it can cost you a significant amount of time and money.
 But if you are a professional garment printer, then a poor t-shirt design can offend your clients and they might think twice to give you the next consignment.